Student financial aid in the United States

 Student financial aid in the United States is funding that is available exclusively to students attending a post-secondary educational institution in the United States.
-This funding is used to assist in covering the many costs incurred in the pursuit of post-secondary education.
+This funding is used to assist in covering the many costs incurred in pursuing post-secondary education.
 Financial aid is available from federal and state governments, educational institutions, and private organizations.
-It can be awarded in the form of grants, loans, work-study, and scholarships.
-In order to apply for federal financial aid, students must first complete the Free Application for Federal Student Aid (FAFSA).
+It can be awarded through grants, loans, work-study, and scholarships.
+To apply for federal financial aid, students must first complete the Free Application for Federal Student Aid (FAFSA).

-The financial aid process has been criticized for its part in enrollment management, whereby students are awarded money not based on merit or need, but on what the maximum the student families will pay.
+The financial aid process has been criticized for its part in enrollment management, whereby students are awarded money not based on merit or need, but on the maximum the student families will pay.

 Types of financial aid

 Grants

 In the United States, grants come from a wide range of government departments, colleges, universities or public and private trusts.
 Grant eligibility is typically determined by financial need.
 The application process is set by the agency providing the funds and often relies on data submitted via the FAFSA.

 While the terms grant and scholarship are frequently used interchangeably, there is a difference.
-Scholarships may have a financial need component, but rely on other criteria as well.
-Some private need-based awards are confusingly called scholarships, and require the results of a FAFSA (the family's EFC).
+Scholarships may have a financial need component but rely on other criteria as well.
+Some private need-based awards are confusingly called scholarships and require the results of a FAFSA (the family's EFC).
 However, scholarships are often merit-based, while grants tend to be need-based.

 Some examples of grants commonly applied for in the U.S.: